cekkr/cudaway/AI_REFERENCE.md

   tracks primary/active contexts, and records per-module compilation metadata (cache key/path) in the handle tables.
 CLI smoke tests fail fast if any step in the init→module→function→launch chain reports a non-success code.
+- `src/host/CudaDriverShim.*` exports the initial CUDA Driver API surface (`cuInit`, `cuDevice*`, `cuModuleLoadData`, `cuModuleGetFunction`, `cuLaunchKernel`) and routes each entry point into `HostApiLayer`.
+The CLI now drives the same path that the upcoming LD_PRELOAD/DLL proxy builds will expose, so future work can focus on HIP wiring instead of ad-hoc harnesses.
 - `device::PtxCompiler` computes a deterministic FNV-1a digest for each PTX payload, serves in-memory + on-disk caches (under `$TMPDIR/cudaway_ptx_cache` by default), and hands cache hits back to the host layer so future LLVM integration can piggy-back on the same metadata.